enkidevs/curriculum/Web/HTML/input-form-attributes/disabled.md

 ---
 ## Practice

-Mark all that apply stating what the disabled attribute does in this code.
+What does the disabled attribute do in this code?

 `<input type="text" name="company" value="Enki" disabled>`

 ???
-???

 + Prevents the user from editing the textfield
-+ The value will not send upon submission
 - Hides the textfield
-- Sends the value upon submission
+- hides the input element
 - Displays as a grey textbox by default

 ---